 This weekend I opened up my closet, and came to the realization that I have nothing to wear.
 While I have a ton of clothes in my closet, the majority of the clothing in my closet is “unwearable”.
 The clothes don’t fit me.
 I don’t like the style anymore.
 There are stains or rips that I haven’t fixed.
 Actually taking time to get my clothing organized is daunting–but I know it must be done!

 Step 1: Collect All Clothing

 I make my clients get every last piece of clothing so they can visually see what they have.
-Shirts, tops, pants, jammies, work-out clothing, socks, undies, etc. When you actually see your pile of clothing sitting in front of you, you have nothing left to do but confront them.
+Shirts, tops, pants, jammies, work-out clothes, socks, undies, etc. When you actually see your pile of clothing sitting in front of you, you have nothing left to do but confront them.
 Any item that is not in this pile will end up directly in the donate/sell pile when I’m involved.
 End of story.
 So make sure you grab everything!

 Get bags and make labels.
-(I have created some for you for FREE!
-Just click here to get them sent to your inbox, along with checklists to get you organized throughout the house!)
+I have created some for you for FREE!
+Just click here to get them sent to your inbox, along with checklists to get you organized throughout the house!

 Inspect each item of clothing.
 Is there a rip or stain that you can’t fix?
 Are you totally over that style?
 Have you worn that item in the past year?
 Why are you still holding onto this piece of clothing?

-Try On Clothing If Undecided
+Step 4: Try On Clothing If Undecided

 If you are still undecided about what to do with an article of clothing, try it on.
 Look in the mirror.
 How does that piece of clothing make you feel?
 That is a huge indicator whether you should keep a piece of clothing, or if you can remove it from your wardrobe.

-Remove Unwanted Clothing
+Step 5: Remove Unwanted Clothing

-Organize Remaining Clothes By Category
+Step 6: Organize Remaining Clothes By Category

 There are two ways to store items in drawers.
 One is to fold each item on top of each other, in a color-coded manner by category.
 For example, tank tops go on the top, from white to red, all the way down to black.
 Then repeat for t-shirts, and long-sleeved shirts.